-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Why is CO2 awareness so important?

 The short answer is that CO2 awareness is a matter of life and death.
-CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Acute poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - If you don’t have a CO2 detector in your home, get one right away.
 You can contact Sunbeam Service Experts to purchase one today.